handsontable/handsontable/docs/next/guides/columns/column-moving.md

 [[toc]]

+## Overview
-This page shows how to move columns in Handsontable.
+This page shows you how to move columns in Handsontable.

 ## Enabling plugin

-To enable this feature, use settings `manualColumnMove: true`.
+Use the setting `manualColumnMove: true` to enable this feature.

 A draggable move handle appears above the selected column header.
-You can click and drag it to any location in the column header body.
+You can click and drag it to any location in the grid.

 ::: example #example1
 ```js